Bourne Leisure

-Bourne Leisure Holdings Limited is a British private company which owns a number of subsidiary undertakings operating in the leisure and holiday sectors in the United Kingdom including Haven Holidays and Warner Leisure Hotels.
+Bourne Leisure Holdings Limited was a British private company which owned a number of subsidiary undertakings operating in the leisure and holiday sectors in the United Kingdom including Haven Holidays and Warner Leisure Hotels.
+Bourne Leisure split its main trading companies as separate legal entities in 2025.

 Company structure

 The main trading companies in the Bourne Leisure group in the UK are: